-- 1. Remove the PX2 device and other equipment from the box in which they were shipped.
-See Package Contents (on page 1) for a complete list of the contents of the box. - Compare the serial number of the equipment with the number on the packing slip located on the outside of the box and make sure they match. - 3.
+- Remove the Branch Circuit Monitor device and other equipment from the box in which they were shipped.
+See Package Contents (on page 6) for a complete list of the contents of the box. - 2.
+Compare the serial number of the equipment with the number on the packing slip located on the outside of the box and make sure they - 3.
 Inspect the equipment carefully.
-If any of the equipment is damaged or missing, contact Raritan's Technical Support Department for assistance. - 4.
-Verify that all circuit breakers on the PX2 device are set to ON.
-If not, turn them ON.
+If any of the equipment is damaged or missing, contact Raritan's Technical Support Department for assistance.